bkutasi/limestone/README.md

 ![banner](assets/banner.png)

-Limestone is a personalized and highly customizable Telegram bot that allows you to interact with a local instance of an LLM.
-With Limestone, you can chat, search, generate content, and more, all within the Telegram app.
+Limestone is a personalized and highly customizable Telegram bot that allows you to interact with a local or cloud instance of an LLM.

 </center>